alexa-games/litexa/packages/litexa-html/README.md

 ## Alexa Web API Interface

-Integrating with Alexa Web API's directives and events, your skill can both send data to and receive data from your web app.
+Integrating your skill with the Alexa Web API will allow it to both send and receive data from your web app.

 ### Skill Manifest